nikitavoloboev/data/focusing/rules.md

 - Share images freely with [Imgur](https://imgur.com) (not tied to account) where direct linking doesn't work.
 - Copy screenshots to clipboard & paste for quick sharing.
 - Use package manager to install things.
 Keep packages updated.
-- Change macOS appearance dynamically (light in day, dark in evening).
+- Change macOS appearance where appropriate (light interface in sunny areas, dark otherwise).
 Use dark theme on iOS always.

 ## Trello